Science and Engineering Center (NSEC) for Integrated Nanopatterning

 The overarching research goal is to develop new and powerful detection technologies for biological and chemical analytes based on nano-engineered materials, and substantial progress has been made toward realizing this goal.
 The two targeted deliverables are (1) an automated, massively-parallel nanopatterning system capable of routinely printing sub-100 nm soft matter features over large areas, and (2) an integrated, ultrasensitive, biodetection system capable of identifying protein and nucleic acid disease markers with complex samples at the point-of-care.
 Research is divided into three synergistic research groups (or SRGs): Nanopatterning SRG (Leader – M. Hersam); Signal Transduction & Receptor Design SRG (Leader – M. Mrksich); and Integrated Biodetection Chip SRG (Leader – V. Dravid).
 The Center also provides seed funding for one or two projects each year in new and emerging areas.

-Center members represent a broad spectrum of disciplines from 4 schools and 15 academic departments.
+Center members represent a what are binary options broad spectrum of disciplines from 4 schools and 15 academic departments.
 State-of-the-art facilities and instrumentation, significantly enhanced through support from the State of Illinois, supports the research agenda.

 Knowledge transfer at the Center is evidenced through prolific publications and patents.
 Center researchers routinely give lectures on their research globally, as well as organize and present workshops.
 The Center has initiated innovative programs that significantly impact knowledge transfer and strengthen collaboration.
 The Nanotechnology Corporate Partners (NCP) program supports Center research and increases opportunities for new collaborations.
 Fourteen nanotechnology-based start-up companies have been launched since 2001, with several initiated through the Small Business Evaluation and Entrepreneurs (SBEE) program.
 The Frontiers in Nanotechnology Seminar Series brings world-renowned researchers on campus to inspire students and enhance synergistic collaborations.
 Finally, the annual International Institute for Nanotechnology Symposium brings together domestic and international speakers for a full day of discussion about state-of-the-art nanotechnology research (>650 registrants in 2009).